List

 Soham: St

-Kesgrave: Holy Family and St Michael Catholic Church: (e) 3 English martyrs, (s) Virgin & Child, Walsingham: v.good.
+Kesgrave: Holy Family and St Michael Catholic Church: (e) 3 English martyrs, (s) Virgin & Child, Walsingham, Nativity

 Leiston: St Margaret's: (n) 2 windows St Luke, St Matthew (memorial to her parents).

-Chichester: Bishop Otter College, Old Chapel: 2 windows: St Francis, Bishop Otter 1934: Good.
+Chichester: Bishop Otter College, Old Chapel: 2 windows: St Francis, St Richard of Chichester 1934.
+(Photos courtesy of Peter Jones)

-Coventry: St John's: (e) v. good example: her last large commission (see Leeds for her first).
+Coventry: St John's: (e) whole window : - her last large commission (see Leeds for her first).
 Annunciation, top half, bottom half.
+See also these excellent images from Aidan McRae Thomson top half, bottom half , whole window, detail

-Royal Leamington Spa: St Mary's: (e) St Mary & the Risen Christ: good, similar to window in Trinidad.
+Royal Leamington Spa: St Mary's: (e) St Mary & the Risen Christ: similar to window in Trinidad.
+(Photo courtesy of and copyright © Mike Cox)

-Lydiard Millicent: All Saints': (s transept) excellent and different, 1963: All Ye Works of the Lord Bless Ye the Lord: trees and birds.
+Lydiard Millicent: All Saints': (s transept) a distinctive window with trees and birds, 1963: All Ye Works of the Lord Bless Ye the Lord. (photo copyright Colin & Liz Taylor)

 Geraldton,